niravnmore/phptut/se_assiginment.md

 #### Development

-Q. What are the key differences between web and desktop applications?
+Q-26.
+What are the key differences between web and desktop applications?
 <table>
 <tr>
 <th></th>